JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

   * `border` is the border width (in pixels) specified as a top, left, bottom, and right widths.
   Border color is also (optionally) specified as hexadecimal RGB, e.g. "E6E6E6" with no "#" character.
   * `borderInsets` is the inset distance (in pixels) from the edge of the `element` to the border.
-  It is specified as a top, left, bottom, and right insets.
+  It is specified as top, left, bottom, and right insets.

 Methods for identifying UI control keys are in the [Finding Attribute Keys for UI Controls](#finding-attribute-keys-for-ui-controls) section.

 #### Customizing the Border Appearance of Specific UI Controls
-The appearance of borders for specific UI control types is customized by adding a key-value pair to the `"ui": {}` section of a Theme description file.
+Adding a key-value pair to the `"ui": {}` section of a Theme description file customizes the appearance of borders for specific UI control types.

 The following example sets a new border width and color for all windows: